ptidejteam/tools4cities-middleware/Middleware/README.md

 ## How do I use it?

 - This middleware is a REST API which receives queries as input and generates data as output.
-- Queries are JSON files where you specify which data you want, and which transformations you wish to apply to the data.
-You can see examples of such queries in the folder /docs/examples.
+- A query is a JSON file where you specify which data you want, and which transformations you wish to apply to the data.
+You can see query examples in the folder /docs/examples.
-- You can call the middleware routes using either Postman or via code (for example, using the requests package in [Python](https://www.geeksforgeeks.org/get-post-requests-using-python/)).
+- You can call the middleware routes using either Postman or via code using your favourite programming language.
+For example, you can use the requests package in [Python](https://www.geeksforgeeks.org/get-post-requests-using-python/) or the fetch API in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+- If you are familiar with Postman, you can also find a Postman collection in the folder /docs/examples.

-The following routes are availble:
+The following routes are available:

 | **Method** | **Route**               | **Description**                                                                              | **Input**                        |
 |------------|-------------------------|----------------------------------------------------------------------------------------------|----------------------------------|